Info for Spaf's grad students

 You Want Me to Serve on Your Committee?

 You want me to serve on your thesis committee?
-I am willing to consider such service when the topic area is one where I believe I can provide useful feedback.
+I am willing to consider such service when the topic area is one where I believe I can provide helpful feedback.
 Note that I take such service seriously, and I tend to be picky about what is written and claimed in both the dissertation and defense.
-I have refused to sign at least one Ph.D. defense form because I did not find the work to be appropiate as a work of scholarship -- so be warned -- my signature is not a given!
+I have refused to sign at least one Ph.D. defense form because I did not find the work to be appropriate as a scholarly work -- so be warned: my signature is not a given.

 I suggest you look at some of the items I have linked to this page.
 They may prove to be useful as you progress through your research.